Cryptolens/cryptolens-dotnet/README.md

 # Cryptolens Licensing for .NET

-This API serves as a layer that simplifies communication with Serial Key Manager Web API 2 and 3 (https://app.cryptolens.io/docs/api).
+This API serves as a layer that simplifies communication with Cryptolens Web API 2 and 3 (https://app.cryptolens.io/docs/api).

 > You can access the documentation of the library at https://help.cryptolens.io/api/dotnet/.

+Please check out our guide on common errors during integration: https://help.cryptolens.io/faq/index#troubleshooting-api-errors

 ## Getting started